ClimateCompatibleGrowth/guidelines/_posts/2023-09-27-onstove-workflow.md

 ### The `process_data` rule <a name="process_data"></a>
-The first rule we need is a ``process_data`` one, where we read an process a set of geospatial datasets.
+The first rule we need is a ``process_data`` one, where we read and process a set of geospatial datasets.
 All this datasets should already be downloaded into the system and organized in the specified folder structure.
 In the [documentation](https://onstove-documentation.readthedocs.io/en/latest/?badge=latest) of the model we provide links to the raw data sources and information on how to use them.